-- a.
-Penetrative Sexual Assault penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
-Attempts to commit penetrative sexual assault are also included within this definition. - b.
-Fondling Kissing, touching of the private body parts of another person, causing another to touch one's private body parts, or disrobing of another for the purpose of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - c.
+a.
+Penetrative Sexual Assault - penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim, including instances where the victim is incapable of giving

+- consent because of their age or because of their temporary or permanent mental or physical incapacity.
+Attempts to commit penetrative sexual assault are also included within this definition. - Fondling Touching of the private body parts of another person, for the purpose of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - c.
 Incest Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d.
 Statutory Rape Sexual intercourse with a person who is under the statutory age of consent.